 - Budget allows $20-30 monthly for API costs

-Use Kimi K2 when:
+Use Kimi K2 When:

 - Building research agents or automation tools